kristapsdz/dblg/README.md

 install the HTML, JavaScript, and CSS for the editor.

 ### Viewer front-end

+There are two ways of "viewing" blog content.
+The first is to dynamically load using JSON; the second, static HTML.

+#### Dynamic content

 To install the viewer, you don't need to download this software.
 Simply reference the existing [blog.xml](blog.xml) and [blog.css](blog.css),